Albert R.N.

 Albert R.N. is a 1953 British war film directed by Lewis Gilbert and starring Jack Warner, Anthony Steel and Robert Beatty.
+It was based on the 1952 play of the same title by Guy Morgan and Edward Sammis.

 Plot

 An escape tunnel for the naval officer prisoners during the Second World War at a German prisoner-of-war camp is discovered.

 Lieutenant Ainsworth devises a scheme with the escape committee to use the components of a mannequin named Albert to convince the Germans that all prisoners sent outside the camp for a bathhouse wash up are returned to the camp.
 A piece of Albert is smuggled with the prisoners going to the bathhouse and reassembled for the return.
 Ainsworth also has a woman pen pal he has never seen; he plans to marry her once he is free.
 Though the originator has the right to try out his own idea, Ainsworth insists that his hut mates draw cards for the privilege; Erickson wins and gets away.

 After waiting a while, they decide to reuse the ploy.
 This time, Ainsworth's friend, after hearing that his pen pal has not written in a while, sees to it that the draw is rigged so that he wins.
 Ainsworth auctions his place, only to have Captain Maddox, the senior prisoner of war, order him to go.
 Ainsworth is recaptured the same day.
 Later, the camp commandant informs the men that Erickson was shot while resisting arrest by the Gestapo; his ashes are handed over.